vignettes/getting-started-with-modeltime.Rmd

 min_n = 2

-, learn_rate = 0.015
+,learn_rate = 0.015

-My Talk on High-Performance Time Series Forecasting
+High-Performance Time Series Course

 Time series is changing.
 Businesses now need 10,000+ time series forecasts every day.
 This is what I call a High-Performance Time Series Forecasting System (HPTSF) - Accurate, Robust, and Scalable Forecasting.